energy stocks to buy

 This Quantum Leap Will "Redefine" Tech by the End of the Year

-But only if a major problem can be solved.
+But only if we can solve a major problem called the "memory wall."

 Investing in Alternative Energy Stocks: Five Solar Power Winners

 It has been a tough year for solar power.

 Solyndra famously imploded, the price of polysilicon dropped 60%, and a glut of natural gas has made it the "new" alternative energy source.